 Occasionally, you may feel that a certain Hint does not apply and should not be considered, when dealing with a specific website.
 You may also feel that you disagree with a particular Hint, and don't feel it something that you want to be considered in any of your audits.

 Sitebulb contains the option to ignore Hints, which means they won't get highlighted in your Audit reports, and won't be used in the calculation of audit scores.
 Ignoring Hints can be controlled in two places:

 It is important to understand the difference between the two, and understand why you would use one over the other.

-This document covers the first option, setting ignored Hints in the Advanced Settings.
+This document covers the first option, setting ignored Hints in the Project Settings.
 The purpose of this is to customise your Audit for a specific website or project.
-By setting Ignored Hints via Advanced Settings, this will set any selected Hints to 'ignored' for the Audit you are about to run/schedule.
+By setting Ignored Hints via Project Settings, this will set any selected Hints to 'ignored' for the Audit you are about to run/schedule.
 It will also save these settings to the Project, so any future re-audits will also inherit the Ignored Hints, unless you change them again.

 We have a separate guide which covers setting Ignored Hints via Global Settings.

 You can do this via the Ignore Hints menu option on the left hand side.

 Here you will see a list of sections on the left, and the corresponding Hints for each section on the right.
 To choose a Hint to ignore, first select the appropriate section on the left, then tick the Hint on the right.

 Once you've made your selections, they will automatically save, so you can either hit Start Now or continue making changes to the settings.

 For example, let's say we decided to ignore the similar content Hint while auditing this website.
 We first select 'Duplicate Content' on the left, and then tick 'URLs with similar content' on the right.